cirbinus/Desktop-Clock/README.md

 ### Configuration file
 ```
 x: The distance between the component and the left side of the screen.
-y: Distance between the component and the top of the screen.
+y: The distance between the component and the top of the screen.
-isontop: indicates whether the component is placed ontop.
+isontop: indicate whether the component is placed ontop.

-font: Sets the font.
+font: Set the font.
-fontsize: Sets the fontsize, which affects the component display size.
+fontsize: Set the fontsize, which affects the component display size.
-isbold: Sets bold text.
+isbold: Set bold text.
-color: Sets the text color.
+color: Set the text color.
-background: Sets the component background color.
+background: Set the component background color.

-opacity: Sets component transparency.
+opacity: Set component transparency.
-isframe: Sets whether to display a border.
+isframe: Set whether to display a border.
 ```